Vice Admiral Kurt W. Tidd

-Before rejoining the Joint Staff, Tidd commanded U.S. Naval Forces Southern Command and U.S. 4th Fleet.
+Before his selection as the ACJCS, Tidd served as the Director of Operations, J3, and prio to that he commanded U.S. Naval Forces Southern Command and U.S. 4th Fleet.
 Other tours afloat include: command of Carrier Strike Group 8 aboard USS Dwight D. Eisenhower(CVN 69), during a combat deployment supporting coalition forces in Operation Enduring Freedom.

 From 2004 to 2005, Tidd commanded Persian Gulf maritime operations as commander, Middle East Force and commander Task Force 55.
 Previous sea duty assignments include: commander, Destroyer Squadron 50; commanding Officer, USS Arthur W. Radford (DD 968); and, executive officer aboard USS Leftwich (DD 984).
 Tidd was operations officer aboard USS Deyo (DD 989); flag lieutenant to commander, Cruiser-Destroyer Group 8; boilers officer aboard USS America (CV 66); and, communications officer and main propulsion assistant on USS Semmes (DDG 18).